Peripheral Component Interconnect: PCI command codes

-This cycle is a special broadcast write of system events that PCI card may be interested in.
+This cycle is a special broadcast write of system events that PCI cards may be interested in.
 The address field of a special cycle is ignored, but it is followed by a data phase containing a payload message.
-The currently defined messages announce that the processor is stopping for some reason (e.g. to save power).
+The currently defined messages announce that the processor is stopping for some reason (e.g., to save power).
 No device ever responds to this cycle; it is always terminated with a master abort after leaving the data on the bus for at least 4 cycles.